Dycool/Nintendo-Switch-Windows-Control/README.md

 | HMAC-SHA256 (16-byte truncated) | Cryptographically authenticates every packet |
 | Sequence counter | Prevents replay of old captured packets |

-**Latency impact:** ~1 µs per packet.
-No encryption — button states are visible on the wire, which is acceptable for a game controller.

 ---

 ## Planned

 * UI for clients
----
-## Planned

-* UI for clients
-* Server-side Encryption
 ---

 ## 📄 License